(You

 RadioPlayMusic

-It wasn't until 15 years
+It wasn't until 15 years later, that

-later, that Schuller's first meeting with the China
+Schuller's first meeting with the China ambassador

-at this month's special May Day, cathedral Bible
+month's special May Day, cathedral Bible

 exhibition, had knowledge of the historical meeting